Michael Rao

 Michael Rao is an American academic administrator who is the current president of Virginia Commonwealth University, a public university in downtown Richmond, Virginia.
-During his time as president, Rao has overseen hiring and expansion of the university's facilities.
+During his time as president, Rao has overseen increased enrollment, expansion of the university's facilities and record increases in sponsored research funding.
 Rao previously served as the president of Central Michigan University in Mount Pleasant, Michigan and Mission College in Santa Clara, California.
 Additionally, he served as the Chancellor of Montana State University–Northern.
-He is the highest paid university president in the Commonwealth of Virginia.

 Early life and education

 Rao, the son of a physician from Mumbai, India, was born in Boston, Massachusetts.
 At age eight, he moved with his mother to rural Pasco County, Florida, after the early death of his father, Suresh Rao.

 He received his bachelor's degree in chemistry from the University of South Florida and his doctorate in Higher Education Administration from the University of Florida.

 Academic career

-Rao has been an administrator for more than 20 years.
+Rao has been an administrator for more than 30 years.
 In the late 1980s and early 1990s, Rao served in the private sector as a higher education academic program planner.
 In this role, he created master plans for the University of Washington system and the University of California.
 He also served as assistant to the president at the University of Florida, a member of the Association of American Universities (AAU).

 In 1992, Rao became a dean at Mission College in Santa Clara, California, and became president of the college two years later.
 This move gave him the distinction of being the youngest college president in the country at that time.
 In 1998, he became chancellor of Montana State University–Northern, in Havre.

 Rao was chosen to be president of Central Michigan University (CMU), a large public, research university in the year 2000.
 His work at Central Michigan University focused on interdisciplinary academic program development, economic development through commercialization of research, fundraising for the university, and outreach to the Central Michigan region.
 During his tenure and despite state budget cuts, CMU significantly increased faculty positions and research productivity, developed academic programs and improved performance.
 Under Rao's leadership, CMU gained approval to establish a medical school and M.D. degree program, partnering with large healthcare systems.
 When he left CMU in 2009, Rao was one of the three longest-serving presidents among Michigan's 15 public universities.